jcbritobr/toyshell/README.md

 # Toy Shell Written in Rust
-This is a simple toy shell written in Rust language with porpose of learning system programmim, and in a specific theme, process management.
+This is a simple toy shell written in Rust language with porpose of learning system programming and process management.

 * Compile
 ```